bitcoinwords/bitcoinwords.github.io/_pages/support.md

 ## Help Spread 𝗪𝗢𝗥𝗗𝗦

 Have a website or use social networking sites like Twitter, Facebook, or LinkedIn?
 Consider sharing the content found on **WORDS** or linking to [https://bitcoinwords.github.io](https://bitcoinwords.github.io).
+I recently acquired [words.pub](words.pub) as a url redirect.
+The GitHub url is such a mouthful, so commit [words.pub](words.pub) to  your memory!

 ## Follow on Twitter